dbp/website/essays/2018-04-19-how-to-prove-a-compiler-fully-abstract.md

-For example, if the only observable behavior about programs in your language that you can make is see what output they print, this means that the two programs print the same output, even if they are implemented in completely different ways.
+For example, if the only observable behavior about programs in your language that you can make is see what output they print, this means that the two programs that print the same output, even if they are implemented in completely different ways are equivalent.
 Observational equivalence is extremely useful, especially for compilers, which when optimizing may change how a particular program is implemented but should not change the observable behavior.
 But it is also useful for programmers, who commonly refactor code, which means they change how the code is implemented (to make it easier to maintain, or extend, or better support some future addition), without changing any functionality. _Refactoring is an equivalence-preserving transformation._ We write observational equivalence on programs formally as:

 ```
 p1 ≈ p1